NeKzor/nekzor.github.io/docs/dem/src/classes/netsvc/svcgameevent.md

 Part of [NET/SVC](/classes/netsvc.md) message.

-The data for SvcGameEvent can only be decoded with [SvcGameEventList](/classes/netsvc/svcgameeventlist.md) which appears only once before this message is allowed to appear.
+The data for this message can only be decoded with [SvcGameEventList](/classes/netsvc/svcgameeventlist.md) which appears once before this message is allowed to appear.

 | Name | Type | Size in bytes | Size in bits | Value |
 | --- | --- | --- | --- | --- |